 Garage, Public.
-A building or portion thereof, other than a private garage, designed or used for servicing, repairing, painting, equipping, renting, selling, or storing motor vehicles.
+A building or poron thereof, other than a private garage, designed or used for servicing, repairing, painon, equipping, renon, selling, or storing motor vehicles.

 Gardening.
-Any use of land unenclosed except for fencing for the raising of grass, flowers, vegetables, crops, trees, or other botanical objects of natural growth, generally for the use and/or consumption by the occupants of the premises, but not including accessory structures used for the same purpose.
+Any use of land unenclosed except for fencing for the raising of grass, flowers, vegetables, crops, trees, or other botanical objects of natural growth, generally for the use and/or consump�on by the occupants of the premises, but not including accessory structures used for the same purpose.